19hours/sg-statutes/Acts/Competition Act.md

 46\.—(1) This section shall apply to an agreement if the Commission has determined an application under section 44 by making a decision that the agreement has not infringed the section 34 prohibition.

-(2) The Commission shall take no further action under this Part with respect to the agreement unless —
+(2) The Commission shall take no further action in relation to the section 34 prohibition with respect to the agreement unless —

 (a) it has reasonable grounds for believing that there has been a material change of circumstance since it gave its decision; or